TSimmz/jammming/README.md

 ## Contributing

 Do you see any errors?
-Want to add your own functionality or switch up the prompt api?
+Want to add your own functionality or use some new API endpoints?

 #### Steps